PBRjr/obsidian-eberron-notes/Campaign Notes-merged.md

 - **Villains**
 	- Vorak
 		- Vorak was House Cannith's most skilled assassin, loyal to the House for most of his life.
 Originally a half-elf, he served for over a hundred years until his age forced him out of field work, though he remained a top advisor for covert activities within the House.
-		- He was sent by Marix d'Clone to kill Geralt's parents after they fled House Cannith.
+		- He was sent by Marix d'Cannith to kill Geralt's parents after they fled House Cannith.
-		- Voluntarily underwent House Cannith's very first attempt at using the Steelhardt to transfer a soul to another body.
+		- Voluntarily underwent House Cannith's and the Wolfsbane's very first attempt at using a Steelhardt to transfer a soul to another body.
 		- The transfer was successful, moving Vorak from his original body to a younger, stronger one from a random deceased soldier.
 		- While he retained his memories, his mind quickly became plagued with dark thoughts, his grip on reality worsening.
-		- He went rogue, and was manipulated by Mordakhesh, who focused Vorak's mind to one objective: destory the Silver Flame.
+		- He went rogue, and was manipulated by Mordakhesh, who focused Vorak's mind to one objective: destroy the Silver Flame.
 		- Bolstered by new dark powers infused into his Steelhardt by Mordakesh, he led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
 			- His attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself by causing the Mourning.
 		- Now he roams the land, destroying villages, feeding off the rage of the survivors, and using it to resurrect himself should he fall in battle.
+He is fed imaged in his mind by Mordakhesh to keep him focused on attacking his targets.
 		- His darkness-infused Steelhardt causes him to achieve quasi-lichdom through unique means:
 			- Should his body ever die, his soul will be kept safe in his Steelhardt until it is placed into a new body.
 			- The survivors of his onslaughts get the unrelenting urge to find Vorak and kill him, but if Vorak is dead they find the Steelhardt instead.